Avant Savant by Ly Moula

 Describing this as a debut solo album does this body of work an injustice and doesn't tell enough of the story.
 It's creation has spanned some six years and inevitably over that time there have been a few iterations.
 In addition there was reportedly some seventy plus tracks recorded (of which I've heard thirty demos) and three title changes, from Rosemary's Baby Daddy to Rhinestone Cinema before he decided on Avant Savant.

 Deviating from stereotypical rap topics Avant Savant is full of prose about dealing with anxiety and depression, to moving from NY to LA and adopting a kitten.
 Ly Moula sites a diverse list of influences from artists such as Duck Down, NIN, and Young Thug, to serial killer documentaries and horror movies, to cultural references like leather jackets and punk rock kids in Tokyo.
-There's a full list that available in the liner notes
+There's a full list that available in the liner notes and if you can't find a topic among those to relate to then I can't help you.

 His style is more conversational rather than that of a storyteller, and whilst his voice is distinctive he is far from gimmicky.
 What that means is you aren't likely to hear his tracks in the club anytime soon, and there won't be any dance routines made up.
 What you get with Avant Savant is a legitimate artist's work full of endeavor, sacrifice and integrity.
-My pick of the tracks is The House That Dripped Blood
+My pick of the tracks is The House That Dripped Blood.

 Although the majority of this record is brand new material, written & recorded within the last 6 months it sounds less like a debut and more like an anthology which is by no means a bad thing.
 The album features appearances by familiar collaborators Georgie Lobstas and Pizza Boy, alongside ComPL3xX and Uncommon Nasa.
 These guys are all held in high esteem, fans of each other's work and it shows.
 I think what ultimately ensured this album saw the light of day is the production of Steel Tipped Dove, with Ly Moula going as far as saying it's the backbone of the entire record.